Effects of fuel and soot concentrations on the inception and development of contrails: Methodology

-\addvspace{5pt} We perform experiments in a newly developed wind tunnel facility designed specifically for recreating thermodynamic and flow conditions encountered at the engine exhaust of cruising aircrafts at altitude.
-The facility, shown in Fig. \ref{fig:PID}, consists of various control systems that maintain low-pressure cold ambient flow and a central hot jet of exhaust produced by a soot generator.
-The primary test section has a $\SI{0.5}{m}$ long tunnel with a square cross section of size $w_a = \SI{0.1}{m}$.
-Three optically accessible windows spanning the length of the tunnel provide a unique view of the contrail formation process, while the fourth side houses instrumentation, allowing for controlled monitoring of pressure, temperature, and exhaust properties along the length of the tunnel.
-The pressure in the tunnel is maintained using a vacuum regulator between two vacuum pumps for a throughput of $\sim \SI{1000}{slpm}$ at $p_\infty=20$ kPa.
+We perform experiments in a newly developed wind tunnel facility designed specifically for recreating thermodynamic and flow conditions encountered at the engine exhaust of cruising aircrafts at UTLS altitudes.
+The facility, shown in Fig. \ref{fig:PID}, consists of various control systems that maintain a low-pressure cold ambient flow and a central hot jet of exhaust produced by a soot generator.
+The primary test section consists of a $\SI{0.5}{m}$ long tunnel with a square cross section of $\SI{0.1}{m}$ width.
+Three optically accessible cast acrylic windows that span the length of the tunnel provide a unique view of the contrail formation process, while the fourth side houses instrumentation, allowing for controlled monitoring of pressure, temperature, and exhaust properties along the length of the tunnel.

-During the run, the optically accessible test section is maintained at a reference temperature of $T_{\mathrm{ref}}=190\pm2$ K, while parts of the contrail tunnel remain below $\SI{150}{K}$, due to heat losses to the surrounding.
-Due to the steep temperature gradients between the hot central exhaust, cold co-flow and room temperatures, thermal insulation of the adhering flows remains one of the key challenges during an operational run.
-The optical windows are also supplied with dry and heated air jets on the outside to prevent condensation and regulate constant wall temperatures during the steady state run.
-The cold ambient co-flow is generated by mixing controlled amounts of liquid \ce{N2} and dry air during the tunnel cooling process, which is then switched to nitrogen during steady state runs and data acquisition periods to regulate ambient humidity and prevent preemptive nucleation of saturated ambient flow upstream of the test section.
+During the run, the test section is maintained at a reference temperature of $T_{\mathrm{ref}}=190\pm2$ K and a pressure of $p_\infty=20.8\pm 0.15$ kPa to emulate a cruising altitude of 12.2 km.
+Pressure is maintained using two vacuum pumps downstream of the tunnel, while the cold ambient co-flow is generated by mixing controlled amounts of liquid and gaseous \ce{N2} to regulate ambient humidity.
+The ambient saturation at the exit of the test section was measured as $s^\rt{v}_\infty=0.35$ (Rotronic HC2A humidity probe) at $T=\SI{210}{K}$.
 The ambient flow is conditioned using honeycombs and beads before entering the test section through a contraction with an area ratio of 3.8.
 The nominal flow velocity is maintained at $\bar{v}_\infty=5.6$ m/s, ensuring turbulent conditions ($Re_{\infty} = 14.4\times10^4$).

-The flow conditions across all lines are monitored exposed E-type and K-type thermocouples and pressure transducers.
-Temperature field of the test section was measured at the start of the experiment by moving the exposed thermocouples across the radial locations at fixed $z/d$ (see test-section Fig. \ref{fig:PID}) values during steady-state conditions.
-The pressure in the test section was set at $p_\infty=20.8\pm 0.15$ kPa to emulate a cruising altitude of 12.2 km.
-The ambient saturation at the exit of the test section was measured as $S^v_\infty=0.35$ (Rotronic HC2A humidity probe).